 And I’m not the only one.
 I’ve recently converted two of my FC colleagues into Ember Moc obsessives.
 They’ve been wearing them around the house, while running errands, and to the park, and popping them on to relax after hikes.
 And though they, too, felt that initial stiffness, they’re now firmly in the Ember Moc camp.
 One colleague recently wore them on a trip to the mountains, and reported cozy-warm, dry feet even padding through the snow on the way to and from a hot tub (OK, subtle brag).
 The other has been suffering from back pain, which has made her very particularly sensitive to uncomfortable shoes—but these get a passing grade.

 The Ember has plenty of luxe features that keep them feeling cozy.
 The soft, stretchy, collapsible heel allows you to wear them as shoes or slides without breaking them (bless).
 Plus, the microfiber lining gives them an extra soft next-to-skin feel if you (like me) wear them without socks.
 (Though one of my colleagues reports that the shoe’s quilted fabric looks particularly cute and cozy when paired with Smartwool’s popcorn cable socks.)
 And if you want to go super luxe, you can get them lined in shearling.

 An added antimicrobial treatment helps keep smells at bay, though I’ve washed mine plenty of times on a gentle cycle and allowed them to air dry, and they’ve come out just fine.
 The shoes also come with a water-resistant treatment.

-Teva recently released new Fall colors for the Ember moc (good luck choosing), as well as an Ember mid style ($90) that has a supportive ankle height and a boot-like look.
+Teva recently released new colors for the Ember moc (good luck choosing), as well as an Ember mid style ($90) that has a supportive ankle height and a boot-like look.
 Oh, and the Ember Moc is also available for kids, big kids, and babies.